weaveworks/weave-gitops/test/acceptance/README.md

-# WEGO User Acceptance Tests
+# Gitops User Acceptance Tests

-This suite contains the user acceptance tests for the Weave GitOps.
+This suite contains the user acceptance tests for Weave GitOps.
 To run these tests you can either use gingko runner or standard go test command .

-By default test harness assumes that WEGO binary is available on `$PATH` but this can be overriden by exporting the following variable
+By default test harness assumes that GITOPS binary is available on `$PATH` but this can be overriden by exporting the following variable

 ```
-export WEGO_BIN_PATH=<path/to/wego-binary>
+export WEGO_BIN_PATH=<path/to/gitops-binary>
 ```

 Additional env vars used to run tests locally are: